0daylabs/0daylabs.github.io/_posts/2019/Android/2019-09-18-deep-dive-into-Android-security.md

 Success
 {%endhighlight%}

-If we try to run the application, it detects we have root access to the device and exit immediately.
-Root detection is one the common techniques developers use to prevent installing their applications on the rooted device.
+If we run the application, it detects the root access to the device and exit immediately.
+Root detection is one of the common techniques developers use to prevent installing their applications on the rooted device.
 Let's decompile the APK and look into the source code to see if we can bypass this.

 ## Decompiling into Java Source code